 to a Greener Environment

 In 1977, Mrs. Jackson was the first Texan to receive the Keep America Beautiful Lady Bird Johnson Award.
 In 2005, Mrs. Jackson was awarded the “Robert M. Artz Award for Citizen Volunteer and Leadership Contributions” by the National Recreation and Parks Association.
 In 2008, she was awarded the coveted United States President’s Volunteer Service Award, recognizing her many years of beautification and voluntary service to community.
 Mrs. Jackson was one of four women in Keep Texas Beautiful to receive the award from President Bush.
 Also in 2008, Mrs. Jackson received the Governor’s Texas Commission of Environmental Quality Texas Environmental Excellence Award for an Individual.
-In honoring her, Governor Perry and the Commission cited her four decades of service to the City of Grand Prairie, during which she has consistently championed environmental education and conservation.
-She was also recently awarded the 2009 Lifetime Achievement Award from the Texas Urban Forestry Program for its 2009 Texas Community Forestry Awards program.
+In honoring her, Governor Perry and the Commission cited her four decades of service to the City of Grand Prairie, during which she consistently championed environmental education and conservation.
+She was also awarded the 2009 Lifetime Achievement Award from the Texas Urban Forestry Program for its 2009 Texas Community Forestry Awards program.

 Cities Aggregation Power Project